List of water speed records: 1950s

 On 26 June 1950, Slo-Mo-Shun IV improved on Campbell's record by 29 km/h.
 Powered by an Allison V-1710 aircraft engine, the boat was built by Seattle Chrysler dealer Stanley Sayres and was able to run 160 mi/h because her hull was designed to lift the top of the propeller out of water when running at high speed.
 This phenomenon, called 'prop riding', further reduced drag.

 In 1952, Sayres drove Slo-Mo-Shun to 287.25 km/h, a 29 km/h increase on his previous record.

-The renewed American success persuaded Malcolm Campbell's son, Donald, who had already driven Blue Bird K4 within sight of his father's record, to further push for the record.
+The renewed American success persuaded Malcolm Campbell's son, Donald, who had already driven Blue Bird K4 (having replaced the jet engine with the original Rolls Royce power unit) within sight of his father's record, to further push for the record.
 However, Blue Bird K4 was then 12 years old, with a 20-year-old engine, and Campbell struggled to reach the speeds of the Seattle-built boat.
 In late 1951, it was written off after suffering a structural failure at 170 mph on Coniston Water.

 At this time, yet another land-speed driver entered the fray.
 Englishman John Cobb was hoping to reach 200 mph in his jet-powered Crusader.
 A radical design, the Crusader reversed the 'three-pointer' design, placing the sponsons at the rear of the hull.
 On 29 September 1952, Cobb tried to beat the world record on Loch Ness but, while travelling at an estimated 210 mph, Crusaders front plane collapsed and the craft instantly disintegrated.
 Cobb was retrieved from the water but had already died.